JonasDeichelmann/uMusic/README.md

 ![Python Badge](https://img.shields.io/badge/language-Python-brightgreen.svg)

 ## Description
 With our project "uMusic" we want to give the user the opportunity to create his own music, with a word or a sentence and his current mood.
-The user's input runs thru the [Magenta-AI](https://magenta.tensorflow.org) and creates something like music for the user.
+The user's input runs through the [Magenta-AI](https://magenta.tensorflow.org) and creates something like music for the user.

 ## Installation
 * Please install the latest version of [Python 3.6.](https://www.python.org/downloads/)